redoy690/Social-event/questions_and_answers.md

 - D: `3`

 <details><summary><b>Answer: C</b></summary>

 <p>

-#### Answer: ?
+#### Answer: C

-<i>The output is 12.
+<i>Explanation: The output is 12.
 The function have 2 paremater.
 The first paremater type is number.
 But the second paremater type is String.
 Javascript give output Side by side.
 If 2 paremater are number javascript plus those parameter and give total sum output. </i>

 </p>
 </details>